A standard

 For more information click here

-These phones are not approved and must not be connected
+These phones are not approved and should not be connected

 to any public network